 According to Dykstra, each new version had very limited changes.
 None of the proposals completely aligned with the new principles that had been set out.
 Ultimately, E-RIN was denied funding and dissolved.

 “There are just so many other things that could have been there in the Edmonton proposal.
 There was no recognition of a Small Medium Enterprise community with a voice at the table,” he said.

 “If you look at what Calgary’s done, they have two SMEs, they have two industry people at the table that represent their industry, and I think that’s crucial.”

-Since the funding decision was announced, Lumb has taken less of an active role in advance of his departure as CEO, which was announced last fall.
+Since the funding decision was announced, Lumb has taken less of an active role in advance of his departure as CEO, which was announced in January.
 On May 15, interim leadership of TEC was given to Bobbi Elliott, who has been overseeing the organization’s finance, human resources and administrative functions since 2015.

 “We’re disappointed in the lack of funding for the Edmonton innovation ecosystem, but we respect Alberta Innovates’ decision,” Elliot said in an interview on May 16, confirming that TEC had received the same feedback from Alberta Innovates.

 Other options for Edmonton entrepreneursIn the meantime, Edmontonian entrepreneurs still have access to other funding programs from Alberta Innovates as well as to the agency’s technology development advisers, Dykstra said.